ajurcenk/ksql/docs/installation/server-config/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a size based version of ``ksql.streams.commit.interval.ms``.
 It controls the amount of data to cache before flushing local state in the streams app.
 A higher value will allow more throughput at the cost of higher end-to-end processing latency.
 A lower value will enable lower processing latency at the cost of lower throughput.
 The default value in KSQL is ``10000000`` (~ 10 MB).
-Here is an example to change the value to ``20000000`` by using the KSQL command line:
+Here is an example to change the value to ``20000000`` by using the KSQL CLI:

 .. code:: bash

-    ksql> SET 'cache.max.bytes.buffering'='20000000';
+    ksql> SET 'ksql.streams.cache.max.bytes.buffering'='20000000';

 For more information, see the :ref:`Streams parameter reference <streams_developer-guide_optional-configs>` and :cp-javadoc:`Javadoc|streams/javadocs/org/apache/kafka/streams/StreamsConfig.html#CACHE_MAX_BYTES_BUFFERING_CONFIG`.